zachwick/homebrew-license/README.md

 brew licence formula1
 brew license formula1 formula2 ...
 brew licence [-r|--recurse] formula1
+brew license [-f|--fetch] formula1
 brew license [-h|--help]

 Usage:
 Fetch and print the license(s) that the given formula is licensed under.
 Using `-r` will recurse through the dependency tree printing out `formulaX: License1` pairs.

 Options:
--h, --help        show this help message and exit
--r, --recurse     recurse through the dependency tree and invoke `brew license <formula>` for each dependency
+-r, --recurse     recurse through the dependency tree and invoke `brew license <formula>` for each dependency -f, --fetch       Attempt to fetch license information for the given formula via the Github License API -h, --help        show this help message and exit

 ```

 ## Contributing